 An Application will lose 2 points if at any time since October 1, 2013, any Principal of the Applicant or Affiliate thereof (i) was issued an IRS Form 8823 for any reason other than a violation of UPCS or local inspection standards (box 11c of IRS Form 8823) that was subsequently reported as “noncompliance corrected” within the specified time period for correction, or (ii) had an IRS audit finding resulting in a recapture event.

 If the Total Development Cost of a Project increases between the date the Notice to Proceed is first issued for the Project and the construction loan closing or final tax credit cost certification for the Project for any reason other than market conditions or circumstances beyond the control of the Applicant, as determined by MaineHousing in its sole discretion, then MaineHousing will re-score the Application based on the higher Total Development Cost under the total development cost scoring criteria in Section 6.B.1. and any changes in below market funding for the Project under Section 6.B.2.
-If re-scoring the Application results in a net reduction in the total score of the Application but the reduced score is still higher than the total score of the highest scoring Application on the waiting list, then all applications that are submitted by the Applicant, any Principal thereof or any of their Affiliates in the next round of competition for the State Ceiling in which they submit an eligible Application after the Application is re-scored will lose 5 points.
-If the total score of the Application after re-scoring is lower than the total score of the highest scoring Application on the waiting list, then (i) the Applicant, any Principal thereof and any of their Affiliates may not submit an application for the State Ceiling in the next round of competition for the State Ceiling after the re-scoring, and (ii) all applications that are submitted by the Applicant, any Principal thereof or any of their Affiliates in the following round of competition for the State Ceiling in which they submit an eligible Application will lose 5 points.
+If re-scoring the Application results in a net reduction in the total score of the Application but the reduced score is still higher than the total score of the highest scoring Application on the waiting list on the date the Notice to Proceed is first issued to the Project, then all applications that are submitted by the Applicant, any Principal thereof or any of their Affiliates in the next round of competition for the State Ceiling in which they submit an eligible Application after the Application is re-scored will lose 5 points.
+If the total score of the Application after re-scoring is lower than the total score of the highest scoring Application on the waiting list on the date the Notice to Proceed is first issued to the Project, then (i) the Applicant, any Principal thereof and any of their Affiliates may not submit an application for the State Ceiling in the next round of competition for the State Ceiling after the re-scoring, and (ii) all applications that are submitted by the Applicant, any Principal thereof or any of their Affiliates in the following round of competition for the State Ceiling in which they submit an eligible Application will lose 5 points.
 If the total score of an Application is equal to the score of one or more other Applications, MaineHousing will use the tie breaker mechanism in Section 6.E. to prioritize the Applications.

 Management Capacity.
 An Application will be awarded up to 3 points based on the experience of the entity that will manage the Project as follows.